-4. Contact users who complained about competitor companies on Twitter
+4. Contacting users who complained about competing companies on Twitter

 Go to Twitter advanced search and type in either the @username of a competitor company or the @username of their dedicated support account into the field beside ‘Mentioning these accounts;.
 This will show you all the people who tweeted at the company.